Life Insurance Cost Guide

 - How much does life insurance cost?

-The cost of life insurance depends on how risky your life is to insure and the type of product you buy.
+The cost of products depends on how risky your life is to insure and the type of you buy.

 A 60-year-old who smokes cigarettes, drinks heavily, and skydives on the weekend is much riskier than a 22-year old marathon runner who’s afraid of heights.
-The cost of life insurance is directly tied to the underlying risks associated with the insured.
+The cost is directly tied to the underlying risks associated with the insured.

-Think about it this way: your life insurance company has to generate a profit.
-They do this by calculating how much money they are going to collect in premiums (what you pay) and how much they are going to distribute through claims (when a policyowner dies).
-Life insurance is therefore priced according to risk.
-The shorter the policy’s term, the lower the cost.
+Think about it this way: your provider has to generate a profit.
+They do this by calculating how much money they are going to collect in premiums (what you pay) and how much they are going to distribute through claims (when a policy owner dies).
+The products are therefore priced according to risk.
+The shorter the term, the lower the cost.
 The riskier the insured, the higher the cost.
 It all just depends on your own situation.

 - What type of policy should I buy, term or permanent?

-It depends on what you want to get out of purchasing life insurance.
-By far, level term policies are the most common on the market today.
+It depends on what you want to get out of it.
+By far, level term products are the most common on the market today.
 They are easy to understand, inexpensive and provide large amounts of death benefit coverage.

-Permanent life insurance policies, although less popular than level term, are still good options if you are interested in using life insurance for more than just its death benefit.
-A policy’s cash value can function as an ironclad asset backed by the financial rating of the life insurance carrier.
+Permanent life products, although less popular than level term, are still good options if you are interested in using the proceeds for more than just its death benefit.
+The cash value can function as an ironclad asset backed by the financial rating of the provider.

 - What should I consider when naming my beneficiaries?

 Make sure to name contingent and secondary beneficiaries.
-They will receive the life insurance proceeds in case you live longer than your primary beneficiaries.
+They will receive theproceeds in case you live longer than your primary beneficiaries.

 Provide the names of specific people as opposed to simply leaving it to your estate.
 The proceeds will be made immediately available to your family, for example, as opposed to winding their way through a probate court process.